YugaByte/yugabyte-db/docs/content/latest/deploy/checklist.md

 #### Storage overprovisioning

 YugabyteDB stores data compressed by default.
-We have seen 3-5x compression in a lot of workloads.
-In some workloads , if the app has already compressed large payload columns, then the additional compression that YugabyteDB can do is lesser.
-But assuming say, replication factor is 3, having 3 nodes for each AZ, and compression ratio is 4 -- then if you have 5TB of user data
- -- you'll need **5TB * 3 / 4 ==> 3.75TB** of raw space across all your nodes.
+The effectiveness of compression depends on the data set.
+For example, if the data has already been compressed, then the additional compression at the storage layer of YugabyteDB will not be very effective.

-There are essentially two key factors -- replication factor and compression.
-You should plan for about 20% head room on each node to allow space for miscellaneous overheads (temporary additional space needed during compactions as well as metadata overheads) (benefits of per-tablet [size tiered compaction](../../architecture/concepts/yb-tserver ) ).
-Application created table indexes also need space and must be planned /accounted for.
+Plan for about 20% head room on each node to allow space for miscellaneous overheads such as temporary additional space needed for compactions, metadata overheads, etc.

-If one node is down in AZ1 for more than a certain time (by default 15 minutes), then the only other candidate that can now host its data is the other remaining node in the same AZ.
-A more ideal setup to avoid this overhead would be to use smaller sized nodes but more of them.
-For example, 4 + 4 + 4.
-In this case, if one of the nodes is down, there are still 3 other nodes to redistribute the data over.

-If  **p**  is percent utilization on every disk, then it has to have a buffer for  **p/(n-1)**  (in case there is a node down), where  **n**  is the number of nodes in the AZ/DC, then we recommend that **p + p/(n-1) <= 80% to 85
- %**.
-This is just good practice to not run the disk too close to edge of its available capacity.
-If we go with the **80%** number, then simplifying above,  **p <= 80\*(n-1)/n**.
-Examples:

-* 3 node per AZ, usable space = 53% (26.5% from other node + 20% spare)
-* 4 node per AZ, usable space = 60% (~20% from other node + 20% spare)
-* 6 node per AZ, usable space = 66.6% (~14% from other node + 20% spare)

 ### Network